ethteck/splat/docs/Segments.md

 **Description:**

 Read-only located in the ROM, but for whatever reason said rodata is between data sections in the ROM.
-Useful for the rare ocassions when the enforced linker section order needs to be ignored.
+Useful for the rare occasions when the enforced linker section order needs to be ignored.

 Take in mind this segment type may need the [`check_consecutive_segment_types`](Configuration.md#check_consecutive_segment_types) yaml option to be turned off.